Elena Arizmendi Mejía: Activism

-To confront these perspectives and to give a voice to Latin American women, Arizmeni planned to found a feminist center to disseminate information by and about Spanish and Latin American women.
+To confront these perspectives and to give a voice to Latin American women, Arizmendi planned to found a feminist center to disseminate information by and about Spanish and Latin American women.
 She founded a feminist magazine, Feminismo Internacional (International Feminism), and began publishing articles reflecting Hispanic versions of feminism.
 Arizmendi promoted legal reforms, specifically those impacting women's personal and marital rights.
 The magazine operated from November 1922 to October 1923 under Arizmendi's leadership and was then merged with La Revista de la Raza (The Magazine of the Race), published in Madrid.
 She published articles about feminist movements in various Latin American countries and included articles written by both women and men to show that the misogynistic and sexist stereotypes of Latin men were unfounded.
 Though they sought to unite feminists from Spain and Latin America, Arizmendi's vision did not include indigenous heritage as part of their shared culture.
 As an Arielist, she valued Spanish culture and Christianity over the expansion of values from the United States in Latin America and devalued the cultural contributions of indigenous people and Africans.
 Though she defended United States' culture from unwarranted criticism, believing that it did have some valuable elements.
 Her views were representative of the upper and middle-class women who saw the wide-spread participation of women in industry as harmful to the family, while simultaneously recognizing that modernization of public and family relationships was needed.